 While retinol definitely gets a bad rap when it comes to skin purging, it's not the only culprit.
 "Any ingredients that cause cell turnover can cause purging, and that includes exfoliant acids like alpha- and beta-hydroxy acids," says Dr. Farber.
 Think: glycolic, lactic, and salicylic acids—all of which are common ingredients in acne treatments.
 In order to understand where your purge is coming from, be sure to add only one of these types of actives into your routine at a time.

 No matter what ingredient is behind your purge, the process tends to look the same.
 Think redness, new pimples, blackheads, and small bumps.
-According to Dr. Farber, it typically occurs in areas where you're already experiencing a breakout.
+According to Dr. Farber, it typically occurs in areas where you're already experiencing a breakout under the surface.
 That said, it's important to differentiate between a purge and a new, unrelated breakout.
 "A purge generally happens shortly after introducing a new acne ingredient, while a new breakout may occur with stress, your cycle, or introducing a new skin-care product like makeup, serum, or overly thick moisturizer," says Dr. Farber.
 If it’s in new areas it’s more likely to be a new breakout, which means you'll need to treat it differently.

 And if you rarely deal with pimples but are suddenly breaking out after introducing a new product, it may not actually be purging at all.
 Cell turnover aside, it could mean that the product formulation simply isn't right for your skin.
-"If you break out after using a product and you don't typically have acne-prone skin, then it may indicate that the product is too heavy for your skin," says board-certified dermatologist Jennifer Chwalek, MD of Union Square Laser Dermatology.
+"If you break out after using a product and you don't typically have acne-prone skin, then it may indicate that the product is too heavy for your skin," says board-certified dermatologist Jennifer Chwalek, MD, of Union Square Laser Dermatology.
 She suggests checking the ingredient list to see if it contains things like mineral oil, coconut oil, silicones, or lanolin, which could be clogging your pores while the retinol is trying to clear them.

 It's also important to understand the difference between "purging" and a full-blown reaction—which will leave your skin red, burning, and peeling.
 "If you are having any skin reaction you should stop all of your skin-care products and use only a gentle, non-fragranced cleanser and moisturizer," says Dr. Chwelak.
 "Once the irritation or breakout has cleared and your skin is back to baseline, you can restart your products slowly, one at a time over the course of a few weeks."